MichaelG-AC/Portfolio/README.md

 # Portfolio

 Welcome to my QA Engineer Portfolio repository!
-This space highlights my experience in software quality assurance, showcasing various test cases, bug reports, and API testing collections to demonstrate my skills in manual and automated testing.
+This space reflects my experience in software quality assurance, featuring a curated collection of test cases, bug reports, and API testing assets that demonstrate my expertise in both manual and automated testing.

 ### About Me
-I’m **Pamela Harraway**, a passionate QA Engineer with 5 years of experience ensuring high-quality software across various industries.
-My journey into QA began during my time as a teacher, where I managed multiple educational applications.
-As the go-to person for testing and identifying bugs, I worked closely with developers in my district.
-That’s when I discovered my love for QA, and after completing a bootcamp, I transitioned into a professional role.
+I'm **Michael Atip Castronuevo**, a dedicated QA Engineer with 5 years of experience delivering high-quality software solutions across diverse industries.
+My journey in QA began as a QA/QC Engineer, where I took on a broad range of responsibilities and quickly became the subject-matter expert for testing and defect identification — collaborating closely with development teams to drive quality at every stage.

-At Diversociete, I honed my front-end testing skills, focusing on eCommerce applications while diving into database validation and API testing.
-Now, at Playball, I ensure the quality of sports tech applications, conducting thorough web and mobile testing.
-My expertise spans automation testing, API testing with Postman, and SQL validation using MySQL to ensure data integrity.
+At MGAC & 100Devs Agency, I strengthened my testing expertise with a focus on eCommerce applications, expanding my skill set to include database validation and API testing.
+Now at Foxyou, I oversee the quality of video technology applications through comprehensive web testing.
+My expertise encompasses test automation, API testing with Postman, and SQL validation using MySQL to ensure data integrity.

-I pride myself on writing detailed test cases, managing defects, and actively contributing to Agile processes.
-With experience in tools like JIRA, Zephyr, and Qase.io, I thrive in fast-paced environments with tight release cycles, always ensuring software quality before it reaches users.
-I’m also skilled in collaborating with both onshore and offshore teams, and I bring a proactive approach to problem-solving and continuous improvement.
+I take pride in crafting thorough test cases, managing defect lifecycles, and actively contributing to Agile methodologies.
+With hands-on experience in tools such as JIRA and Zephyr, I excel in fast-paced environments with demanding release cycles — consistently upholding software quality standards before products reach end users.
+I am also adept at collaborating across onshore and offshore teams, bringing a proactive mindset toward problem-solving and continuous improvement.

 ### Resume
-You can download my Resume [here](https://drive.google.com/drive/u/1/folders/1Q4H_PTBZNax9ROvgdHkJINKcluQvvJve)
+You can download my Resume [here](https://drive.google.com/file/d/1iIrErlI5Oo90XZBZ1p7v79T3_Et0OEra/view?usp=sharing)

 ### Skills
-- Manual and Automated Testing: Skilled in developing detailed test plans, executing test cases, and automating workflows using tools like Cypress and JavaScript.
+- Manual & Automated Testing: Proficient in developing comprehensive test plans, executing test cases, and automating workflows using tools such as Playwright and JavaScript.
-- API Testing: Experience testing RESTful APIs using Postman, ensuring that the system backend operates correctly and meets business requirements.
+- API Testing: Experienced in testing RESTful APIs using Postman, validating that system backends operate correctly and align with business requirements.
-- SQL Querying: Perform SQL database validation
+- SQL Querying: Skilled in performing SQL database validation to ensure data accuracy, consistency, and integrity.
-- Cross-Functional Collaboration: I work closely with developers, business analysts, and product owners to ensure software meets both functional and user-experience standards.
+- Cross-Functional Collaboration: Adept at partnering with developers, business analysts, and product owners to ensure software meets both functional requirements and user-experience standards.

 ### Examples of My Work
 - Manual Test Cases